-I know I have.
-Sometimes we have a vision; a vision of how something is gong to work or how something is supposed to happen and when it doesn’t, we have a difficult time seeing clearly through all the determination.
+Sometimes we have a vision of how something is going to work or how something is supposed to happen.
+When it doesn’t happen that way, we have a difficult time seeing clearly through all the determination.

-While it’s important to give our all and work incredibly hard to see our goals reached and our dreams materialized it’s also important to recognize that sometimes you just have to move on.
+While it’s important to give our all and work hard to see our goals reached, sometimes you just have to move on.

-Depending on what e’re talking about, this can be easy-ish or practically impossible.
+Depending on what we’re talking about, this can be easy-ish or practically impossible.

 Here are some things that I do, when something simply is not working…